 How do I know if I’m a candidate for non-surgical disc treatment?

-An evaluation with Dr. Cameron or spine specialist can determine that.
-They’ll review your imaging, assess your symptoms, and look at factors like the size and location of the herniation, the degree of nerve involvement, and how long you’ve been dealing with pain.
+An evaluation with Dr. Gentile determines that.
+He’ll review your imaging, assess your symptoms, and evaluate factors like the size and location of the herniation, the degree of nerve involvement, and how long you’ve been dealing with pain.
+That gives you a clear answer rather than a guess.

 Can a herniated disc heal on its own?

 Sometimes.
-The body can reabsorb herniated disc material over time, and symptoms can improve without treatment.
-But that process is unpredictable and can take months or even years.
-Active treatment speeds up healing and reduces the risk of chronic problems.
+The body can reabsorb herniated disc material over time and symptoms can improve without treatment.
+But that process is unpredictable and can take a long time.
+Active treatment accelerates healing significantly and reduces the risk of chronic problems developing in the meantime.

 Will I need surgery eventually even if I do conservative treatment?

 Not necessarily.
 Many patients who commit to non-surgical care never need surgery.
-But if conservative treatment doesn’t work, surgery may become necessary.
-The key is giving non-surgical options a fair chance first.
+The key is giving conservative options a genuine, complete effort first – which starts with an accurate diagnosis and the right treatment plan.

 Is spinal decompression the same as traction?

-No. Traction applies constant pulling force, which often causes muscles to tighten up defensively.
-Spinal decompression uses computerized, pulsing force that bypasses that muscle guarding and targets specific spinal segments.
+No. Traction applies constant pulling force, which causes muscles to tighten up defensively.
+Spinal decompression uses computerized, pulsing force that bypasses that muscle guarding and targets specific spinal segments precisely.
 It’s far more effective than old-school traction.

 Ready to find out if you can avoid back surgery and treat your disc problem conservatively?
 Schedule an appointment with Dr. Gentile or call (704) 821-3222.